EnolAyo/Digital_Electronics_2/Labs/08-project/README.md

 ```

-The key keyboard which corresponds to 1 is pressed, because we have a 0 at the input at the position [1,1]
+If the key which corresponds to 1 is pressed, since we would get as input a '0' in the PIN that corresponds with the firs row (PC3).
+Therefore we would run the code inside the "if".
+First we delay 10 ms to avoid debouncing and then we wait with a while loop until the key is not pressed anymore.
+Finally we return the value.
+If none key is pressed, this function would return a 'X' char.

 ### LECTURE LIBRARIES